sci-42ver/SICP/sicp_notes.md

   - use video when unable to understand

 # chapter 1
+Since I was to learn programming, so for paragraphs not intensively with programming knowledge I only read their first sentence.
 ## 6.037 (dropped for future reading except this one already read)
 - [web.mit.edu/alexmv/6.037/](https://web.archive.org/web/20200113183359/http://web.mit.edu/alexmv/6.037/)
 - [Graduate P/D/F](https://registrar.mit.edu/classes-grades-evaluations/grades/grading-policies/graduate-pdf-option) is *not one standard* option